mspnp/aks-baseline/docs/deploy/09-secret-management-and-ingress-controller.md

    az acr import --source docker.io/library/traefik:v3.1 -n $ACR_NAME_AKS_BASELINE
    ```

-1. Retrieve the fixed IPv4 address for the AKS internal load balancer ingress controller's service.
+1. When the cluster was deployed, the Bicep deployment decided on the fixed private IP address to use for the AKS internal load balancer ingress controller's service.
+Retrieve that IP address so we can configure it in the Traefik deployment, which will create the load balancer.

    ```bash
    INGRESS_CONTROLLER_SERVICE_ILB_IPV4_ADDRESS_BU0001A0008=$(az deployment group show -g rg-bu0001a0008 -n cluster-stamp --query properties.outputs.ilbIpAddress.value -o tsv)